crest-summit/summit-email-templates/proposal/requirements/secondNotice.md

-**Please sign in to Summit to access this proposal, communicate with your Pre-Award Associate, and complete the outstanding requirements to ensure that this proposal is submitted in a timely manner.**
+**Please sign in to Summit to access this proposal, communicate with your Pre-Award Associate and complete the outstanding requirements to ensure that this proposal is submitted in a timely manner.**

 ------------------------------------------------------------------------